 Stay alert to scams and fraud

 Scams and fraud are a rising global challenge and Australians are seeing a continued increase in the number and type of scams.
-Don’t click on links in unexpected messages or emails, and if you get a suspicious call from someone claiming to be ubank, hang up and call our official phone number on this website.
+Don’t click on links in unexpected messages, and if you get a suspicious call from someone claiming to be ubank, hang up and call our official phone number on this website.

 Never share online banking or app passwords or passcodes with anyone (including someone on a phone call) and avoid writing them down.
 Always remember, if it seems weird, it probably is.